siba0312/PerfectServeAssignment/README.md

 For Network call Volley is being used.

-FFor Image caching Picaso is being used.
+For Image caching Picaso is being used.